RushUniversityMedicalCenter/datahub/README.md

 npm install -g aws-cdk
 npm install -g typescript
 npm install

+# Microsoft provided Fhir convertor image used in the solution uses port 80 and is not complaint with HIPAA controls
+# In order to terminate the load balancer with HTTPS and ensure everything is still automated we are creating a self signed cert and importing into ACM via below script
+# if you are deploying manually run the below script before deploying the stacks. required to be run only once
+codebuild/create_import_acm_cert.sh

+# cdk setup
 cdk bootstrap
 cdk synth
 # uses default context variables envName="dev", vpcCidr="10.0.0.0/16", healthLakeEndpoint="UNDEFINED"